SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains

-In addition to the reduced thermal cost of force in the limb design, the redundant motors on each joint distribute heat sources more evenly, keeping the motor temperature optimal and avoiding thermal throttling or damage.
-Such thermal considerations are vital since the power demands of free climbing are continuous rather than intermittent, such as running on the ground.
-Furthermore, this redundant actuation doubles the torque without changing the rotational velocity.
-The detachable fan above the leg cools the shoulder-leg actuators in Fig. \ref{fig:SCALER}.
+In addition to the reduced thermal cost of force with the parallel mechanism, the coupled two motors at each joint distribute heat sources, keeping the motor temperature optimal and avoiding thermal throttling or damage, although this redundant motor configuration increases wiring and is more expensive than employing one larger actuator.
+Such thermal considerations are vital since the power demands of free-climbing are continuous.
+The detachable fan above the leg cools the shoulder-leg actuators in \fig{fig:SCALER}.